gbovolenta/comet/README.md

 The MD inputs and computational details are available in the accompanying data
 repository: [doi:10.5281/zenodo.21745812](https://zenodo.org/records/21745812).

-Key properties:
+General features:

-- **No hardcoded chemistry.** Any molecular formula works as a gas species (H2, N2, NH3, CH3OH, ...); molecules are recognized once at load time by bond connectivity and composition, then tracked by persistent molecule ids.
-  The slab may contain any mix of elements, including elements shared with the gas.
-Molecular masses are derived from the gas templates.
+- **Gas handling.** Any molecular formula can be used as a gas species (H₂, N₂, NH₃, CH₃OH, ...).
+Molecules are identified once at load time from their bond connectivity and elemental composition, then tracked using persistent molecule IDs.
+The slab can contain any combination of elements, including elements also present in the gas phase.
+Molecular masses are determined automatically from the gas templates.
-- **Mixtures with exact composition.** The composition is given as integer `ratios` and a total `pressure`; convergence targets are the integer counts nearest pV/kBT that preserve the ratio exactly.
-Species can be frozen by omission.
-States that do not fit the gas volume fail with the required volume/pressure factor instead of being silently approximated.
+- **Mixtures with exact composition.** The mixture composition is specified by integer ratios, for example ratios: {H2: 3, N2: 1}, together with a total pressure.
+COMET determines the whole-molecule populations that most closely approximate the ideal-gas target PV/kBT, while preserving the specified molecular ratio exactly.
-- **Molecule-aware partitioning.** Gas and slab are separated by molecule center of mass at `z_cutoff`, so molecules are never split at the boundary;
+- **Molecule-aware partitioning.** The `z_cutoff` separates the buffer region from the pressure-control region used for GCMC insertion and deletion moves.
+Molecules are assigned by center-of-mass position, so they are never split across the boundary.
-  species that adsorb during MD are frozen on the slab side on re-entry.
-- **Energy backends**: MACE (`pip install comet[mace]`; the model file is supplied via `model_dir`, foundation models work directly) or ORCA (`orca` executable on `PATH`).
+- **Energy evaluation.** COMET supports MACE (`pip install comet[mace]`) and ORCA as energy-evaluation engines for the Metropolis acceptance criterion.
+MACE models are supplied via `model_dir`, with foundation models supported directly; ORCA requires the `orca` executable to be available on `PATH`.

 ## Installation